roninbar/express-ts/README.md

 1. Download the code as a `.zip` archive.
 2. Extract the archive's contents into a new folder named, for example, `myapp`.
 (This is the name currently specified in `package.json`.)
 3. In `package.json` and in `bin/www` (which is actually a JavaScript file), replace `myapp` with the name of your application folder.
-4. Run `npm install` in this new folder.
-5. Create a new file named `.env` with the following initial content:
+4. Create a new file named `.env` in the root folder with the following initial content:
    ```env
    # Replace myapp with the name of your application
    DEBUG=myapp:*
    ```
+5. Run `npm install` in the root folder.

 ## Usage